fabienp38/wttj_test/exercice2/README.md

 - Check the notification is created when you assign yourself to this application
   - check that the recruiter has been added to the list of notification
   - check that the recruiter receives a mail when a mail is sent from the candidate
+- Unfollow the candidate and check that the recruiter has been removed to the list of notification.
 - Send an email to the candidate with a template
 - Send an email to two candidates with the multiple action